magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44533-discount-incorrectly-applied-to-bundle-child-product.md

 1. Create a bundled product, and assign the simple product as the only option for the bundled product.
 1. Create a Cart Price Rule with:

-    * Condition: "If the total amount is greater than 130$"
+    * Condition: If the total amount is greater than 130$
     * Action: "Fixed amount discount of 10$ is applied"

 1. Go to the storefront and add the bundle product to the cart with qty = 1.